 Exception: When necessary (e.g., mountainous terrain), areal descriptive terms and elevation indicators are permitted after the ending day and time phrase and before the trailing ellipsis.

 Generic Headline Format:

-Used when watch, warning or advisory product is in effect: ...<watch product name> <event action phrase> FROM <event beginning date and time phrase> TO <event ending date and time phrase>...
+...<watch product name> <event action phrase> FROM <event beginning date and time phrase> TO <event ending date and time phrase>...